cloud-native-toolkit/site-operator-guide/docs/getting-started/lab1.md

 * `output/ibm-vpc` folder

-The folder `ibm-vpc` is the name we used in ower own `BOM` file.
+The folder `ibm-vpc` is the name we used in our own `BOM` file.
 Let us call that folder project folder, which was defined in meta data.

 ```yaml
 metadata: